Certificates & Degrees Defined

 Summer: deadline to apply for summer graduation is the end of the ninth week of the spring semester.

 Students should check the Schedule of Classes in the Key Dates section for specific deadline dates for any given term.
 Applications received after the deadline will be processed with the next graduation cycle.
 Students may apply for graduation one semester prior to completing all required coursework.
 Once the degree has been conferred, the degree will be posted to the student’s academic record and will appear on the transcript.
 Students will also receive their diplomas in the mail thereafter.
-If a student is denied graduation, he or she will be informed in writing.
+If a student is denied graduation, they will be informed in writing.

 Multiple Degrees